Posts Tagged ‘Writing Prompt’

 Search for the ideas

 As these scenes first occurred to me, they seemed isolated.
-Now, by looking for ideas, I recognize the way crowds worked in my mind.
+Now, by looking for continuity, I recognize the way crowds worked in my mind.
 I had always been fascinated by mobs in history.
 Now I could see that my academic curiosity was really about me.
-I was constantly looking for the balance between my desire to be inside a crowd, and my desire to be completely alone.
+I was constantly looking for the balance between my desire to be inside a crowd, and my desire to be alone.

 My Coming of Age was beset by this tension.
 In high school, I started out as a nerd, very much alone.
-Then at the university, I jumped in to crowds, deeper and deeper, until I felt stripped of my sense of individuality.
+Then at the university, I jumped in to crowds, deeper and deeper, until I felt stripped of my individuality.
 I lost my momentum and collapsed back into myself.
 Now, to collect the events and find a conclusion, I need to show how a more balanced understanding of groups redeemed me, filled me, and brought me back to life.

-These anecdotes have not yet formed a story, but now I see the thoughts that link one to the next, providing the seeds of an emotionally authentic and hopefully powerful tale, transforming isolated bits of memory into a story that will hold a reader’s attention from beginning to end.
+These anecdotes have not yet formed a story, but now I feel the dramatic tension that links one to the next, providing the seeds of an emotionally authentic and hopefully powerful tale, transforming isolated bits of memory into a story that will hold a reader’s attention from beginning to end.

 Writing Prompt

 Look at some of the anecdotes in your notebook.
 See if you can tease out the ideas that added power to each scene and linked it to the next.
-What additional background about ideas will offer the reader a greater understanding of your emotions and decisions?
+What additional background will offer the reader a greater understanding of your emotions and decisions?

-His relationship to girls changed in this scene
+His Relationship to Girls Changed in this Scene

 By Jerry Waxler